joperea/Demos-DREiMac/README.md

 Get Python installed in your machine.
 I suggest using the latest Anaconda distribution: https://www.anaconda.com/products/distribution

 ### Step 2:
-We will first create and activate a separate conda environment for DREiMac, so that it does not conflict with any other packages in your Python installation.
+We will first create and activate a separate conda environment for DREiMac, so that it does not conflict with any other packages in your Python installation. **Open a terminal (Linux/mac) | an Anaconda Powsershell Prompt (Windows)** and run
 ```
 conda create -n dreimac python=3.8
 ```